Jungle World

-Jungle World is a Anti-German weekly newspaper based in Germany published in Berlin and in Austria.
+Jungle World is a left-wing weekly newspaper based in Germany published in Berlin and in Austria.

 History

 Initially founded in 1997 by striking editors of the German left-wing daily Junge Welt, it became independent after only a few issues.
 Today, it is published by the Jungle World Verlags GmbH in the names of over thirty current and former authors, editors, and staff as well as friends of the newspaper.

 Jungle World is known for its anti-nationalist and cosmopolitan positions reflect those of the "undogmatic left" in Germany.
 The articles are published in the weekly's online edition in the days after publication.
 According to the German Federal Ministry of Family Affairs, the newspaper regularly picks up questions of the far left anti-German spectrum, and contains references to far left activities.
 The newspaper has regular writers who are anti-Germans.

 Since its re-launch on its tenth anniversary in 2007, Jungle World features two sections: the outer concerns mostly political news and analysis on German and international matters, as well as debate, the inner section provides cultural and literary criticism, biting satire, and a longer piece in the form of a dossier.
 Since April 2008 its website has also run a series of blogs.

 On the occasion of the 20th anniversary of this newspaper, its 1,000th edition was published on 7 June 2017, this edition was written entirely by former employees.